 OpenEMM is a web-based enterprise application for email marketing, email newsletters, service emails (transaction emails and event or time triggered emails), marketing automation and lead management.
+It can be operated via a browser interface with great usability, or in headless mode via its SOAP or REST API.
 To summarize it, OpenEMM is a tool for customer relationship management by email.

-EMM offers tons of features for professional marketing users, among them:
+OpenEMM offers tons of features for professional marketing users, among them:

-- a console based administration tool for checks, configuration, updates and backups (OMT) - a responsive web user interface with great usability and different languages - a mail template management system - a visual web form builder - mailing, template and web forms import and export to load and exchange prepared mailing templates and web forms - a graphical workflow manager to create complex campaigns with drag&drop - individual and (GDPR compliant) anonymous tracking of mail openings, link clicks and deep tracking - automated bounce management - graphical realtime statistics with lots of KPIs and configurable reports (PDF and CSV) - self-defined target groups based on recipient profiles and recipient's behaviour (created visually or with SQL-like syntax) - a Postfix based mail backend for maximum sending performance with DKIM support - flexibly configurable data import and export with extensive reporting of results - sophisticated management of users, user roles and user rights - an audit-proof searchable and exportable user activity log - a system status menu with helpful info and configuration options for OpenEMM administrators - a scripting feature to enhance the functionality of EMM with triggerable customized actions - an extensive set of SOAP webservices to manage OpenEMM from remote - a universal RESTful API to access OpenEMM from remote with HTTP(S) links
+- a console based administration tool for checks, configuration, updates and backups (OST) - a responsive web user interface with great usability and different languages - a mail template management system - a visual web form builder - mailing, template and web forms import and export to load and exchange prepared mailing templates and web forms - a graphical workflow manager to create complex campaigns with drag&drop - individual and (GDPR compliant) anonymous tracking of mail openings, link clicks and deep tracking - automated bounce management - graphical realtime statistics with lots of KPIs and configurable reports (PDF and CSV) - self-defined target groups based on recipient profiles, recpient's status and behaviour (created visually or with SQL-like syntax) - a scalable multiqueue mail backend for maximum sending performance - flexibly configurable data import and export with extensive reporting of results - predefined triggers that can be accessed by HTTPS and can be registered as webhooks for 3rd party systems - a scripting feature to enhance the functionality of OpenEMM with customized triggers - sophisticated management of users, user roles and user rights - an audit-proof searchable and exportable user activity log - a system status menu with helpful info and configuration options for OpenEMM administrators - an extensive set of SOAP webservices to manage OpenEMM from remote